YouX subscription

 How to evaluate UX?

-The importance of UX varies depending on the product and the intended use.
+The importance of UX varies depending on the product and its intended use.

-Although the authors emphasize that the core of the user experience is the user experience, they consider that the user experience can even be prior to the first use, indirectly, based on expectations or related system usage experience (anticipated UX ); it can refer to a change in feelings during the interaction with the system (momentary UX); can refer to the evaluation of a specific episode (episodic UX) or views of the system as a whole after using a system for some time (cumulative UX).
+Although the authors emphasize that the core of the user experience is the experience of use, they consider that the user experience can even be prior to the first use, indirectly, based on expectations or experience of using related systems (anticipated UX ); may refer to a change in feelings during interaction with the system (momentary UX); It can refer to the evaluation of a specific episode (episodic UX) or to views of the system as a whole after using a system for some time (cumulative UX).

 Roto, V., Law, E., Vermeeren, A., and Hoonhout, J. (eds).
 2011.
 User Experience White Paper.

-When working with a UX process, it is important to define which period of time will be considered: momentary, episodic or cumulative UX.
-If we consider shorter periods we can provide information such as people's reaction to the user interface.
-Opting for longer periods can reveal the impact of momentary experiences on the cumulative UX.
+When we work with a UX process, it is important to define the period of time that will be considered: momentary, episodic or cumulative UX.
+If we consider shorter periods we can provide information such as people's reactions to the user interface.
+Opting for longer periods can reveal the impact of momentary experiences on cumulative UX.

-When we define longer UX periods, we can structure the user experience in terms of lifecycles or user journey, ranging from the first encounter with the system, usage episodes and even a reflection on usage.
-Past experiences influence future experiences, which allows you to shape future anticipations.
+When we define longer UX periods, we can structure the user experience in terms of life cycles or user journey, ranging from the first encounter with the system, episodes of use and even reflection on use.
+Previous experiences influence future experiences, which allows us to shape future anticipations.

-According to ISO 9241-11, the usability evaluation should take into account:
+According to ISO 9241-11, usability assessment should take into account:

 • Effectiveness – we refer to the ability of users to complete tasks using the system as well as the quality of the result obtained.

-• Efficiency – level of resources spent on task performance.
+• Efficiency – level of resources spent on performing tasks.

-• Satisfaction – users' subjective reactions when using the system.
+• Satisfaction – subjective reactions of users when using the system.

-Some methods for measuring usability are: System Usability Scale (SUS), Microsoft Card Method, Contextual Interview, Think and Speak Out, First Click Testing , Card Sorting .
+Some methods for measuring usability are: System Usability Scale (SUS), Microsoft Card Method, Contextual Interview, Think and Speak Aloud, First Click Testing , Card Sorting .

-Roher (2014) focused specifically on research methods for UX referring to the wide variety of methods available, from the already tested and proven to new forms of online evaluation.
+Roher (2014) looked specifically at research methods for UX, referring to the wide variety of methods available, from tried and tested ones to new forms of online assessment.

-Emphasizing the importance of knowing how to select the methods to be used in a given project (whose number is usually limited), it presents a Framework with 20 methods 5 organized along three axes to help select the methods to be used in a given project:
+Highlighting the importance of knowing how to select the methods to be used in a given project (the number of which is normally limited), it presents a Framework with 20 methods 5 organized according to three axes to help select the methods to be used in a given project:

 • Qualitative vs. Quantitative